Keswick Barracks

 Keswick Barracks is a barracks of the Australian Army in Keswick, South Australia.
-The barracks are located on Anzac Highway adjacent to the Royal Adelaide Showgrounds.
-The base is separated from the Showgrounds by the Seaford and Belair railway lines.
+The barracks are located on Anzac Highway adjacent to the Adelaide Showground.
+The base is separated from the showgrounds by the Adelaide-Wolseley railway line.

 The barracks' historic Headquarters Building is listed on both the Australian Commonwealth Heritage List and the former Register of the National Estate.
 The barracks is also home to the Army Museum of South Australia.